cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 -   These instructions utilise CICS TS 5.5 and therefore all directory names used etc. are based around that, they will need to be amended accordingly for different versions of CICS.
+In particular, verify the "BOM" for CICS is correct for your version of CICS.

+- Java SE 1.8 or later on the workstation

 -   The hostname, port number, userid and CICS TS version may be different when you install/deploy into your own environment.
 We